awsdocs/amazon-s3-userguide/doc_source/access-control-best-practices.md

 For more information, see [Using bucket policies](bucket-policies.md)\.

-When creating policies, avoid the use of wildcards in the `Principal` element because it effectively allows anyone to access your Amazon S3 resources\.
+When creating policies, avoid the use of wildcard characters in the `Principal` element because it effectively allows anyone to access your Amazon S3 resources\.
 It's better to explicitly list users or groups that are allowed to access the bucket\.
 Rather than including a wildcard for their actions, grant them specific permissions when applicable\.

-To further maintain the practice of least privileges, Deny statements in the `Effect` element should be as broad as possible and Allow statements should be as narrow as possible\.
-Deny effects paired with the "`s3:*`" action are another good way to implement opt\-in best practices for the users included in policy condition statements\.
+To further maintain the practice of least privileges, `Deny` statements in the `Effect` element should be as broad as possible and `Allow` statements should be as narrow as possible\. `Deny` effects paired with the "`s3:*`" action are another good way to implement opt\-in best practices for the users included in policy condition statements\.

 For more information about specifying conditions for when a policy is in effect, see [Amazon S3 condition key examples](amazon-s3-policy-keys.md)\.